hiBengu/Evolution-Strategies/README.md

   > "openAIES.py" Scrpit that trains the model with OpenAI ES. <br />

 "csvWeather.py" Transforms the dataset to appropriate form to train them.
-  > "weatherTrain.py" Script that trains the weather prediciton model.
+  > "weatherTrain.py" Script that trains the weather prediciton model. <br />
-  > "weatherNumpy.py" Script that trains the weather prediction model Numpy linrary.
+  > "weatherNumpy.py" Script that trains the weather prediction model Numpy library. <br />